dekuNukem/traffic-cone-film-scanning/README.md

 make sure the position mark is still aligned

 rest the cone on a flat surface (NOT LIGHT TABLE), apply pressure to push all the way in

+make sure it is bottomed out and flat and level

 the cone should grip the lens hood tightly. if too loose, adjust the parameters and print a new one, or just glue it together with superglue.